DelroyBarnies99/Delroy_Barnies_Hyperiondev_Code_Review/SectionA_Option2/README.md

 ## Installation

-Create a new java project in your the java IDE of yur choice.
-Place file in your project under the src folder and run.
+Create a new java project in the java IDE of yur choice.
+Place file in your project under the src folder and run it.
 You might have to define a java package under src and place the code there.
 Thanks.

 ## Contributors